 Getting started

 The Greater Grand Rapids Bicycle Coalition is a helpful resource for any bikers visiting or living in West Michigan.
 Visit their website for maps of on-street and off-street bike routes, safety information and a list of local bike shops.
 It’s also worth checking out the Driving Change website for the rules of biking on Grand Rapids and Michigan roads.
+Note that bicyclists are not required to wear helmets in Michigan, but the state strongly recommends their use.

 If you don’t own a bike or you’re not traveling to GR with yours, you can rent one.
 The City of Grand Rapids operates a bike (and scooter) share program that allows visitors and residents to get around on two wheels.
 Download the Lime app to get started.